bsaund/semantic-segmentation-pytorch/README.md

 This readme contains instructions for retraining a model based on your data

 # Use this segmenter in ROS
-Check out [This Package](https://github.com/bsaund/object_segmentation) for a wrapper for using this segmenter is ROS
+Check out [This Package](https://github.com/bsaund/object_segmentation) for a wrapper to use this segmenter in ROS

 # Train from the YCB Video Dataset
 I retrained on the [YCB Video dataset](https://github.com/yuxng/YCB_Video_toolbox).